tracystacktrace/BootifulCuneiformInterface/README.md

 ## Installation

+Ensure you have [FoxLoader](https://github.com/Fox2Code/FoxLoader) installed.
+Click at the link and follow instructions (`Installation` section).
+Or in a nutshell, grab `*-mmc.zip` file and export it to MultiMC/PrismLauncher.

-Simply grab a `.jar` file from releases and put into `mods` folder of your instance!
+Simply download a `.jar` file and put it inside `mods` folder.
+That's all.

 Want to compile by yourself?
 Just download the sources and run the following command:
 ```shell